-So while I don’t see you getting rich from doing this, as long as you’re buying things you’d normally buy anyway, over the course of the year you could accumulate kicks without even thinking about it which could be a great way of helping towards those Christmas expenses.
+You're not going to get rich with this but as long as you're buying things you'd normally buy anyway, over the course of the year you could accumulate kicks without even thinking about it and put them towards your Christmas expenses.

 Like most reward apps, ShopKick have a minimum payout of $2 (500 kicks) but of course this would depend on the type of gift card you're looking for.

 If you've already accumulated points, TravelWithGrant has put together a great step-by-step guide on how to redeem your ShopKick rewards so you might want to check that out.